 Favorites from the Golden Age of Radio

 Comedy: Mae West is bored with the Garden of Eden in this Dec.
 12, 1937 comedy sketch on NBC.
-In the second half of the show, Mae West and Charlie McCarthy trade double entendres on the Chase & Sanborn Hour (NBC), Dec.
-12, 1937.
+In the second half of the show, Mae West and Charlie McCarthy trade double entendres.
 Some of the sketch was seen as too “racy” for radio.
-NBC got a reprimand for this from the Federal Communications Commission and Mae West was banned, even though she had nothing to do with writing the script.
+NBC got a reprimand for this from the Federal Communications Commission. and Mae West was banned, even though she had nothing to do with writing the script.

 Westerns: The Lone Ranger — An idea by radio writer Fran Striker turned into a popular sensation in 1933.
 In this clip, the show starts at 1:08.
 “Return with us now for the next 30 minutes and we’ll tell you a story of the Golden West of yesterday …”